maverickNerd/Preparation-Guide-to-OSCP/README.md

 # Guide to OSCP

 I am writing this guide to cover all OSCP topics as well as other infosec knowledge in details, I will also provide a cheat-sheet in each section so that you can use the commands directly once you understand the topics/tools.
+But I think to become a good pentester you should know how things work.
+Pentesting is a very wide field, like if you are interested in webapp pentesting then you should know how application interacts with databases, basics of databses, webapp languages.

+Similar if you want to become system/platform(OS) pentester, you should know how to setup the OS, how to do configuration of system, and what people can miss when they do configuration.
+This can guide you to think in that direction for finding vulnerability.

+If you want to go to network pentesting, you should know TC/IP layer, OSI layer, how to setup network interface and basic knowledge of how internet and firewall works.

 Always, remember information security is a journey, there is never ending things to learn, so only thing that you need to conquer this journey is patience and curiosity.